gvwilson/tidynomicon/_en/basics.md

 #> Error in colors[1, 2]: incorrect number of dimensions
 ```

-That didn't work because R, like human mathematicians, interprets the subscript `[i, j]` as being row and column indices,
+That didn't work because R interprets the subscript `[i, j]` as being row and column indices,
 and our vector has only one dimension.
-What if we make the subscript a vector using `c`?
+What if we create a vector with `c(...)` and use that as a subscript?

 ```r